fengxia41103/myblog/content/workspace/odoo/loading.md

 # Thoughts

-After examining ODOO code and its run time, two areas I would recommend ODOO to recondier its approach:
+After examining ODOO code and its run time, two areas I would recommend ODOO to reconsider its approach:

 1. how configuration options are being shared among modules
 2. using ThreadedServer as default